DemisseG/Curved_shape_representation/README.md

 ## Example dataset
 Curved shapes, extracted from [kimia99](http://vision.lems.brown.edu/content/available-software-and-databases), are included with the software package.
 * Each coloumn of "kimia99.mat" has 11 elements from the same shape category.
-In total there are 9 shape catagories.
+In total, there are 9 shape catagories.

 ## HOW TO:
 Three commented demo scripts are included with the package.